spayot/mte-plus/README.md

   - [x] add titnaic dataset and compare performances
   - [x] add larger dataset and compare performances

-- [ ] **Categorical data embeddings** is a potentially more expressive generalization of MTE which represents each categorical value as an embedding. embeddings sizes can be defined based on the cardinality of each feature.
-An embedding of size 1 should replicate closely the principle of MTE (even though values are learnt more indireclty), but weights are learnt instead of explicitly defined.
+- [ ] **Categorical feature embeddings** are a potentially more expressive generalization of MTE which represents each categorical value as an embedding. embeddings sizes can be defined based on the cardinality of each feature.
+An embedding of size 1 should replicate closely the principle of MTE, but weights are learnt instead of explicitly defined.